-Sample size: Fig. 9 shows the sensitivity of sampling overheads and response times to the sample size for homogeneous Spark jobs with 100msec duration and cluster loads varying from 10% to 90% on the 110-server EC2 cluster.
-All machines are r3.2xlarge memory-optimized instances (61GB of RAM).
-10 servers are used by the scheduling agents, and the remaining 100 machines serve incoming load.
-The boundaries of the boxplots depict the 25th and 75th percentiles, the whiskers the 5th and 95th percentiles and the horizontal line in each boxplot shows the mean.
+Sample size: Figure 9 shows the sensitivity of sampling overheads and response times to the sample size for homogeneous Spark tasks with 100 ms duration and cluster loads varying from 10% to 90% on the 110-server EC2 cluster.
+All machines are r3.2xlarge memory-optimized instances (61 GB of RAM).
+10 servers are used by the scheduling agents, and the remaining 100 serve incoming load.
+The boundaries of the boxplots depict the 25th and 75th percentiles, the whiskers the 5th and 95th percentiles and the horizontal line shows the mean.
 As sample size increases, the overheads increase.
-Until R = 32 overheads are marginal even at high loads, but they increase substantially for $R \ge 64$ , primarily due to the overhead of resolving conflicts between the 10 scheduling agents used.
-Hence, we cap sample size to R = 32even under high load.
+Until R = 32 overheads are marginal even at high loads, but they increase substantially for $R \ge 64$, primarily due to the overhead of resolving conflicts between the 10 scheduling agents.
+Hence, we cap sample size to R = 32 even under high load.
 Response times are more sensitive to sample size.
 At low load, high quality resources are plentiful and increasing R makes little difference to performance.
 As load increases, sampling with R = 2 or R = 4 is unlikely to find good resources.
-Sample size of R = 8 is optimal for both low and high cluster loads, in this scenario.
+R = 8 is optimal for both low and high cluster loads in this scenario.